liquibase/liquibase-contribute-site/docs/extensions-integrations/integration-guides/configure-file-access.md

 ### CompositeResourceAccessor

-If you need complete control over the search path and do not want to expose the `liquibase.searchPath` setting to end users, you can create a `CompositeResourceAccessor` directly:
+If you need complete control over the search path and do not want to expose the `liquibase.searchPath` setting to end-users, you can create a `CompositeResourceAccessor` directly:

 ```java
 ResourceAccessor resourceAccessor = new CompositeResourceAccessor(